 The Swordtail is a delightful livebearer that can live in freshwater or brackish water environments.

-Swordtails get their name from their long sword-like fin that extends from its caudal fin.
+Swordtails get their name from their long sword-like fin that extends from their caudal fin.

-It can can grow to about 5 inches long which makes it one of the friendly fish.
-Even at this size it can be kept in a 10 or 15 gallon tank.
+They can grow to about 5 inches long, which makes them one of the friendly fish.
+Even at this size, they can be kept in a 10 or 15 gallon tank.